-Your email confirmation represents receipt of payment and confirmation for your seat(s) for the seminar(s).
+Your email confirmation represents receipt of payment and confirmation for your seat(s) for the course, workshop or seminar(s).
 You are not confirmed until payment in full is received by IAB Canada, and a confirmation email is sent to you.

-Each binder of printed materials provided by IAB Canada is meant for the exclusive use of the individual attendee, and no portion of any of the printed materials provided by IAB Canada may be scanned, copied, reproduced or in any other way distributed or made available for use by anyone but the original individual registrant or attendee at the seminar(s).
+All printed materials provided by IAB Canada are meant for the exclusive use of the individual attendee, and no portion of any of the printed materials provided by IAB Canada may be scanned, copied, reproduced or in any other way distributed or made available for use by anyone but the original individual registrant or attendee at the session(s).